scrapy/scrapy/docs/topics/spiders.rst

     .. method:: sitemap_filter(entries)

-        Specifies a function to filter sitemap entries and their attributes.
+        This is a filter funtion that could be overridden to select sitemap entries based on their attributes.

         For example::